Rambert Dance Company

-Rambert (known as Rambert Dance Company before 2014) is a leading British dance company.
+Rambert (known as Rambert Dance Company before 2014) is a British dance company.
 Formed at the start of the 20th century as a classical ballet company, it exerted a great deal of influence on the development of dance in the United Kingdom, and today, as a contemporary dance company, continues to be one of the world's most renowned dance companies.
 It has previously been known as the Ballet Club, and the Ballet Rambert.

 History

 Dame Marie Rambert (1888–1982), founder of Rambert Dance Company, was born in Warsaw, Poland where she was inspired to become a dancer after seeing Isadora Duncan perform.
 She went to Paris and after an early career as a recital artist and teacher she was engaged by Serge Diaghilev's Ballets Russes as assistant to the choreographer Vaslav Nijinsky on The Rite of Spring.
 She also taught Dalcroze Eurythmics to the company.
 During her year with the Ballets Russes her appreciation of classical ballet developed thus combining a love for traditional and new dance forms.
 During the First World War she settled in England where she met and married the playwright Ashley Dukes.
 Her association with Diaghilev led her to study ballet with the renowned Italian ballet master Enrico Cecchetti, after which she joined the company as a dancer in the corps de ballet.
 In 1919 Rambert established a dance school in Notting Hill Gate, London, teaching Checchetti's methods and in 1920, she transitioned into teaching ballet professionally.
 The school would become the foundation of today's Rambert Dance Company.

 In 1926, Rambert formed a dance troupe using students from her school.
 Known as the Rambert Dancers, they performed in revues at various London venues.
 In 1930, the troupe was re-established as the Ballet Club at the Mercury Theatre in London, which was owned by Rambert's husband.
 The Ballet Club was formed using the finest dance talent that Rambert could find, and was to become the first classical ballet company established in the United Kingdom.
 The present day Rambert Dance Company is the UK's oldest established dance company.
 Despite being based at the Mercury Theatre, the company was best known as a touring company, travelling nationwide and soon became known as the Ballet Rambert, the title by which it was most commonly recognised until the current name was adopted in the 1980s.

 As the Ballets Russes had disbanded following the death of Serge Diaghilev in 1929, a number of Rambert's former colleagues joined the Ballet Rambert in its formative years, including Alicia Markova and Anton Dolin, who would later become the first stars of Dame Ninette de Valois' Royal Ballet.